tucnak/telebot/README.md

 ## Editable
 If you want to edit some existing message, you don't really need to store the original `*Message` object.
-In fact, upon edit, Telegram only requires two IDs:
-ChatID and MessageID.
-And it doesn't really require the whole Message.
-Also you might want to store references to certain messages in the database, so for me it made sense for *any* Go struct to be editable as Telegram message, to implement Editable interface:
+In fact, upon edit, Telegram only requires `chat_id` and `message_id`.
+So you don't really need the Message as the whole.
+Also you might want to store references to certain messages in the database, so I thought it made sense for *any* Go struct to be editable as a Telegram message, to implement `Editable`:
 ```go
 // Editable is an interface for all objects that
 // provide "message signature", a pair of 32-bit